EasterWorks/Cergs-Stealthchanger/README.md

 ## Updates:

 12/13/2024:
--Added my initial configs assortment.
+- Added my initial configs assortment.
 Some are incomplete.

 12/24/2024:
--Added OrcaSlicer start gcode.
+- Added OrcaSlicer start gcode.

 12/29/2024:
--Updated all CFG files as the project is now functional (in testing)
+- Updated all CFG files as the project is now functional (in testing)

 12/30/2024:
--Refined and added a ton of info to the guide document.
+- Refined and added a ton of info to the guide document.
--Updated repo status from "IN TESTING" to "READY".
+- Updated repo status from "IN TESTING" to "READY".